monstro-montra/ScrapbookingAndroidApp/README.md

 * Bullet List
 Clickable buttons that navigate the user to different menus
 * Menu Bar with a back button to navigate to previous screens
-* A Floating Action Button (FAB) that currently doesn't do anything
+* A Floating Action Button (FAB) that currently doesn't do anything (yet)
-* A settings menu that doesn't do anything
+* A settings menu that doesn't do anything (yet)
+* AI driven descriptions for each location!